CodersCrew/coderscamp/packages/docs/src/workspaces/api.md

 1. Swagger for REST API
 2. Publishing certain events via WebSocket for frontend
 3. WebSocket documentation with AsyncAPI
-4. Rebuilding read slices state (database) from events.
-5. How to test e2e?
+4. How to test e2e?
 Generate valid JWT...
-6. Monitoring with Grafana
+5. Monitoring with Grafana